A System of Moral Philosophy, in Three Books

-A System of Moral Philosophy, in Three Books is a 1755 philosophical treatise by the Scottish Enlightenment philosopher Francis Hutcheson.
-Completed shortly before his death and published posthumously by his son, Francis Hutcheson the younger, the work includes a prefatory biographical account by William Leechman, then Professor of Divinity at the University of Glasgow.
+A System of Moral Philosophy, in Three Books is a 1755 treatise by the Scottish Enlightenment philosopher Francis Hutcheson.
+Published after his death by his son, Francis Hutcheson the younger, it sets out Hutcheson's views on ethics, natural law, rights, and civil government.
+The work was issued in two volumes and includes a prefatory biographical account by William Leechman.